Iconic memory: Neural basis

 Underlying visible persistence is neural persistence of the visual sensory pathway.
 A prolonged visual representation begins with activation of photoreceptors in the retina.
 Although activation in both rods and cones has been found to persist beyond the physical offset of a stimulus, the rod system persists longer than cones.
 Other cells involved in a sustained visible image include M and P retinal ganglion cells.
-M cells (transient cells), are active only during stimulus onset and stimulus offset.
-P cells (sustained cells), show continuous activity during stimulus onset, duration, and offset.
+M cells (transient cells) are active only during stimulus onset and stimulus offset.
+P cells (sustained cells) show continuous activity during stimulus onset, duration, and offset.
 Cortical persistence of the visual image has been found in the primary visual cortex (V1) in the occipital lobe which is responsible for processing visual information.

 Informational persistence

 Information persistence represents the information about a stimulus that persists after its physical offset.
 It is visual in nature, but not visible.
 Sperling's experiments were a test of informational persistence.
 Stimulus duration is the key contributing factor to the duration of informational persistence.
 As stimulus duration increases, so does the duration of the visual code.
 The non-visual components represented by informational persistence include the abstract characteristics of the image, as well as its spatial location.
 Due to the nature of informational persistence, unlike visible persistence, it is immune to masking effects.
-The characteristics of this component of iconic memory suggest that it plays the key role in representing a post-categorical memory store for which VSTM can access information for consolidation.
+The characteristics of this component of iconic memory suggest that it plays a key role in representing a post-categorical memory store from which VSTM can access information for consolidation.